Add Wisconsin to the list of surrounding Illinois states that will offer college sports betting on IL teams before the Land of Lincoln.

 Wisconsin has the 20th largest population in the US.
 It also has several popular pro sports teams in the Packers, Bucks and Brewers, as well as prominent college teams in the Wisconsin Badgers and Marquette Golden Eagles.

 Colorado, one of the first states in the US to adopt mobile sports betting, is 21st in the country in population.
-The monthly CO sports betting handle usually ranges anywhere from $200 million to $300 million, give or take, depending on the month.
+The monthly Colorado sports betting handle usually ranges anywhere from $200 million to $300 million, give or take, depending on the month.

 In other words, Colorado is a healthy sports betting market, and Wisconsin could see similar results.